 Dissertation Research

-It was that fateful interview with Mari Okada that inspired me to start my degree, so it was only fitting that it would end with her as well.
+It was a fateful interview with Mari Okada (which you can read here) that inspired me to start my degree, so it was only fitting that it would end with her as well.

 Anglia Ruskin University (Cambridge, UK) 2019-2022